Sometimes the iPad gets “stuck” with apps not downloading. If, after a long time, your apps still look like this…

 Step 3: Sync Your Device in Hub

-Click here to open a video that shows you how to confirm that you’re logged in to Hub and that your device is synced with the AirWatch mobile device management system that controls all iPads.
-(Video credit: Ron Crouse, ITC, Nottingham Elementary.)
+Confirm that you’re logged in to Hub (click here for instructions) and that your device is synced with the AirWatch mobile device management system that controls all iPads.

 Step 4: Wait

 Once you’re logged in to GlobalProtect and you’ve confirmed that your device is connected in Hub and you’ve pressed Sync, set the device aside for at least an hour.
 If you see any changes to any app’s icon, be they slowly moving or the words change, the device is connected and the download is just slow.